Kostas Mitroglou: 2012–13 season

 The 2012–13 season found Mitroglou back at parent club Olympiacos.
 After Ernesto Valverde left, Mitroglou was favoured by new head coach Leonardo Jardim.
 Mitroglou showed a good form in the pre-season training scoring a total of three goals, two of them in a friendly against Spanish side Málaga at the Karaiskakis Stadium.
 However, the season started a bit irregular for him, as he had to compete with first-choice striker Rafik Djebbour in the starting 11.
 He therefore did not receive much playing time and often played as a substitute.
 His first goal of the season came in a 2–1 away win against PAS Giannina after an assist from Djebbour.
 In the same match, he provided an assist on Olympicaos' second goal, scored by Djebbour.

 With Djebbour absent due to injury, Mitroglou was a starter for the second group game of the UEFA Champions League against Arsenal in the Emirates Stadium, where he scored the equalizer in an eventual 3–1 loss.
-He next scored a goal in a 2–0 home win against OFI Crete after an assist from Paulo Machado.
+He next scored a goal in a 2–0 home win against OFI after an assist from Paulo Machado.
 He scored again in the Champions League by scoring the winning goal in a 2–1 away win against Montpellier after an assist from Djamel Abdoun.
 He also added another goal against Montpellier in the return fixture on 6 November as Olympiacos claimed a 3–1 victory.

 Mitroglou's scoring streak continued as he next scored two goals in a 4–0 away win against rivals AEK Athens, and one in each 2–0 victory against AO Kerkyra and Panachaiki, the latter being a Greek Cup fixture.
 He scored his fourth Champions League goal at the 2–1 home win against Arsenal.
 His first goal of 2013, came in a 3–0 home win against Veria, after an assist of Juan Pablo Pino.
 On 9 February, he scored the lone goal against Asteras Tripoli at the last minute of the match, giving Olympiacos the 1–0 away win.
 He scored the winning goal again at the 1–0 away win against AO Kerkyra.

 Mitroglou's next goals came in a comfortable 4–0 away win against Platanias and the classical derby against Panathinaikos, which ended 1–1.
 In the Greek Cup semi-finals against Panthrakikos, he scored two goals in the first leg to give a 6–2 home win and another two goals at the returning leg (2–1 away win) as Olympiacos progressed to the final 8–3 on aggregate.
 In the last league match, he scored the opening for a 2–1 home win against Panionios.